 “Rural” has expanded from the Himalayas to Appalachian mining towns.
 Persons with disabilities now include neurodiversity alongside physical disabilities.
 Women are at long last being included in distinctive and meaningful ways in an industry that has struggled with diversity.
 And the list goes on to include veterans, refugees, native populations, and the incarcerated.

 Impact sourcing operating models are also more diverse.
 Our initial analysis of the market shows many creative sales strategies, multi-country delivery approaches, innovative training programs, and unique employment models, to name a few.
 We have also learned about partnerships, M&A, and investor interest beyond the usual impact investors.
 This is an exciting turning point for the impact sourcing movement and space to be in!

 Another big change since 2013 is the list of ecosystem builders has grown and strengthened the movement.
 We are proud to partner with leading global associations, networks, and platforms that are advancing impact sourcing including BSR/Global Impact Sourcing Coalition, the International Association of Outsourcing Professionals (IAOP), Business Process Enabling South Africa (BPESA), Intelligent Sourcing, and many more.

 Your help is needed to continue to build collective insights into this vital market.
-Our State of the Market study will provide impact sourcing specialists with a unique opportunity to compare themselves to peers and enterprises.
+Our State of the Market study will provide impact sourcing specialists with a unique opportunity to compare themselves to peers.
 It also will provide buyers with valuable insight into the latest services the market has to offer, locations, and companies using impact sourcing as a talent strategy.

 Connect with us to learn how to get involved with this confidential study and assessment.
 If you self-identify as an impact sourcing specialist, please click the participate link below to receive the Request for Information (RFI) packet.
 Thank you in advance for participating.